About

 - Made with transparency in supply chain.**

 - Free of high fructose corn syrup and artificial ingredients, including colors, flavors and preservatives.
+Free of natural flavorings and colors.

 - Made with rBGH-free milk, where milk is used.